Average Price of Car Detailing in Australia 2026

 How long does ceramic coating last?

-Coating longevity depends entirely on the product and preparation quality:
+Coating longevity depends on the product and preparation quality, and ranges from two to nine years:

 - 2-year coatings ($800–$1,500): Entry-level professional coatings.
 Good hardness and hydrophobic performance.
 Appropriate for daily drivers where budget is a priority.